 This issue brief describes cross-cutting themes, a proposed theory of change, and recommendations that emerged from the Atlantic Council and US Department of State expert convening, “Future of Women and Work in South Asia” on how to foster cross-sectoral collaboration and catalyze knowledge sharing to support women’s economic empowerment in South Asia.

-Dr. Irfan Nooruddin is the Director of the South Asia Center at the Atlantic Council.
-He is also a Professor in the School of Foreign Service at Georgetown University.
-Dr Nooruddin conducts research in the political economy of development, trade, and investment, and the challenges of democratization in the 21st century.
-He is the author of Elections in Hard Times (Cambridge University Press, 2016) and Coalition Politics and Economic Development (Cambridge University Press, 2011) and more than twenty-five scholarly articles and book chapters.
-In 2012, he was a Fellow at the Woodrow Wilson International Center for Scholars in Washington, DC., and is a Team Member of Lokniti: Programme in Comparative Democracy in New Delhi, India.
-He has received grants from the Bill & Melinda Gates Foundation and USAID.
+Irfan Nooruddin is a nonresident senior fellow with the Atlantic Council’s South Asia Centers and the Center’s former senior director.
+He is also the Hamad bin Khalifa Al Thani Professor of Indian Politics in the School of Foreign Service at Georgetown University.
+Nooruddin conducts research in the political economy of development, trade, and investment, and the challenges of democratization in the 21st century.
+He is the author of The Everyday Crusade (Cambridge University Press, 2022), Elections in Hard Times (Cambridge University Press, 2016), Coalition Politics and Economic Development (Cambridge University Press, 2011) and more than thirty scholarly articles and book chapters.
+In 2012, he was a fellow at the Woodrow Wilson International Center for Scholars in Washington, DC, and is a team member of Lokniti: Programme in Comparative Democracy in New Delhi, India.

 Nooruddin has a PhD in Political Science from the University of Michigan and a BA in Economics from Ohio Wesleyan University.
 He was born and raised in Bombay, India.